Itinerary of Everest Base Camp Trek

 Via Salleri

 Khumbu via Salleri is another route you can take if you do not want to fly.
 Granted, the trek may take longer than the short flight, but the walk to Khumbu via Salleri has its charm.
 The journey begins with a drive from Kathmandu to the village of Ringmo via Phaplu.
 From there, the trek then commences towards the Rai settlement of Takshindo.
 The settlement is known for its local Cheese Factory and monastery.
 The path then veers around terrace farmlands and rivers, leading towards a village near Khari Khola.
 The next overnight stop is the village of Puiyan.
-From there, it is a 6 to 7 hours trek to Phakding.
+From there, it is a 6 to 7-hour trek to Phakding.

 Via Helicopter